Determinantal Sieving: Path, cycle and linkage problems

-Fomin et al.~\cite{FominGKSS23soda} ask whether \textsc{Long $st$-Path} or \textsc{Long Cycle} -- i.e., the problem of finding, respectively, an $st$-path or a cycle of length at least $k$ -- can be solved in time $O^*((2-\varepsilon)^k)$ for any $\varepsilon > 0$, given that there is an algorithm solving \textsc{$k$-Cycle} in time $O^*(1.66^k)$ by Bj\"orklund et al.~\cite{BjorklundHKK17narrow}.
-We answer in the affirmative, showing that the algorithm of Bj\"orklund et al.\ can be modified to solve \textsc{Long $st$-Path} in time $O^*(1.66^k)$ by working over the cycle-enumerating determinant of Lemma~\ref{lemma:padded-st-paths}.
-A corresponding algorithm for \textsc{Long Cycle} follows, by iterating over all choices of $st$ as an edge of the cycle.
+Fomin et al.~\cite{FominGKSS24} ask whether \textsc{Long $(s,t)$-Path} or \textsc{Long Cycle} -- i.e., the problem of finding, respectively, an $(s,t)$-path or a cycle of length at least $k$ -- can be solved in time $O^*((2-\varepsilon)^k)$ for any $\varepsilon > 0$, given that there is an algorithm solving \textsc{$k$-Cycle} in time $O^*(1.66^k)$ by Bj\"orklund et al.~\cite{BjorklundHKK17narrow}.
+We answer in the affirmative, showing that the algorithm of Bj\"orklund et al.\ can be modified to solve \textsc{Long $(s,t)$-Path} in time $O^*(1.66^k)$ by working over the cycle-enumerating determinant of Lemma~\ref{lemma:padded-st-paths}.
+A corresponding algorithm for \textsc{Long Cycle} follows, by iterating over all choices of $(s,t)$ as an edge of the cycle.
 We prove the following.

 \begin{theorem} Let $G=(V,E)$ be an undirected graph and $s, t \in V$.
-There is a randomized algorithm that finds an $st$-path in $G$ of length at least $k$ in time $O^*((4(\sqrt{2}-1))^k)=O^*(1.66^k)$ and polynomial space. \end{theorem}
+There is a randomized algorithm that finds an $(s,t)$-path in $G$ of length at least $k$ in time $O^*((4(\sqrt{2}-1))^k)=O^*(1.66^k)$ and polynomial space. \end{theorem}

 The result takes the rest of the subsection.
-Like Bj\"orklund et al.~\cite{BjorklundHKK17narrow}, the algorithm is based around randomly partitioning the vertex set of $G$ as $V=V_1 \cup V_2$, then use algebraic sieving to look for an $st$-path $P$ that splits ``agreeably'' between $V_1$ and $V_2$, in time better than $O^*(2^{|P|})$.
-More specifically, we pick integers $k_x$ and $k_2$ and define a matroid $M=M(k_2,k_x)$ of rank $r=\eta k$ for some $\eta < 3/4$, and prove that any $st$-path $P$ that (1) intersects $V_2$ in precisely $k_2$ vertices, (2) contains precisely $k_x$ edges that cross between $V_1$ and $V_2$, and (3) has an edge set that spans $M$ necessarily has $|V(P)| \geq k$.
+Like Bj\"orklund et al.~\cite{BjorklundHKK17narrow}, the algorithm is based around randomly partitioning the vertex set of $G$ as $V=V_1 \cup V_2$, then use algebraic sieving to look for an $(s,t)$-path $P$ that splits ``agreeably'' between $V_1$ and $V_2$, in time better than $O^*(2^{|P|})$.
+More specifically, we pick integers $k_x$ and $k_2$ and define a matroid $M=M(k_2,k_x)$ of rank $r=\eta k$ for some $\eta < 3/4$, and prove the following: Let $P$ be an $(s,t)$-path that (1) intersects $V_2$ in precisely $k_2$ vertices, (2) contains precisely $k_x$ edges that cross between $V_1$ and $V_2$, and (3) has an edge set that spans $M$.
+Then $|V(P)| \geq k$.
 We can then look for such a path by working over Lemma~\ref{lemma:padded-st-paths}.
 The details follow.